 Pianos provide a great extracurricular activity for kids.
-But, there are things you should know before your child begins playing the piano.
+Here, we’ve reviewed 7 things you should know before your child begins playing the piano.

 As a parent, it’s always a proud moment when your child comes home having achieved something great.
 Extracurricular activities are very important for your child because they help to positively develop them in a general manner.